The Bean to Bar workshop at the ChocoMuseo Cusco Peru is a family-friendly experience where you learn to make chocolate from scratch.

-The day after we left Machu Picchu, we spent our day exploring Cusco.
+The day after exploring Machu Picchu with kids, we spent our day exploring Cusco.
 It was a beautiful day full of rock sliding and ruins in Sacsayhuaman, eating churros in the main square and dining on tapas in the evening.
 But throughout the day there was one thing that stood out for all of us.
 Before heading to dinner, we were going to be making chocolate at the ChocoMuseo in Cusco Peru!
+You can read our entire two-week Peru itinerary here.

 What is the Cusco ChocoMuseo?